-A specialist report prepared in terms of the Environmental Impact Regulations of 2014 (as amended in 2017) must contain: Relevant section in report A description of existing impacts on the site, cumulative impacts of the proposed development and levels of acceptable change Baseline Assessment A description of the methodology adopted in preparing the report or carrying out the specialised process inclusive of equipment and modelling used; Methodology Details of an assessment of the specific identified sensitivity of the site related to the proposed activity or activities and its associated structures and infrastructure, inclusive of a site plan identifying site alternative; Baseline Visual Inventory An identification of any areas to be avoided, including buffers Visual Resource Management Classes A map superimposing the activity including the associated structures and infrastructure on the environmental sensitivities of the site including areas to be avoided, including buffers; VRM Constraints Map A description of any assumptions made and any uncertainties or gaps in knowledge; Assumptions and Limitations The duration, date and season of the site investigation and the relevance of the season to the outcome of the assessment 12 June 2023.
-The season has no relevance for landscape and visual impact.
-A description of the findings and potential implications of such findings on the impact of the proposed activity or activities Visual Impact Assessment Any mitigation measures for inclusion in the EMPr Environmental Management Plan Any conditions for inclusion in the environmental authorisation NA Any monitoring requirements for inclusion in the EMPr or environmental authorisation NA A reasoned opinion as to whether the proposed activity or portions thereof should be authorised Opportunities and Constraints Regarding the acceptability of the proposed activity or activities; and Conclusion If the opinion is that the proposed activity or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr, and where applicable, the closure plan It is the recommendation that the proposed development should commence WITH MITIGATION for the key reasons motivated in the Executive Summary.
+A specialist report prepared in terms of the Environmental Impact Regulations of 2014 (as amended in 2017) must contain: Relevant section in report Any conditions for inclusion in the environmental authorisation NA Any monitoring requirements for inclusion in the EMPr or environmental authorisation NA A reasoned opinion as to whether the proposed activity or portions thereof should be authorised Opportunities and Constraints Regarding the acceptability of the proposed activity or activities; and Conclusion If the opinion is that the proposed activity or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr, and where applicable, the closure plan It is the recommendation that the proposed development should commence WITH MITIGATION for the key reasons motivated in the Executive Summary.
 A description of any consultation process that was undertaken during the course of carrying out the study EIA process A summary and copies if any comments that were received during any consultation process None received Any other information requested by the competent authority.
 None received